ErlingSigurdson/Drv7SegQ595/README.md

 any of these bytes may be either upper or lower byte.

-`pos_byte` bits switch active character positions by electrically connecting and disconnecting the display's common pin to a ground (for a common cathode) or to a positive rail (for a common anode).
+`pos_byte` bits switch active character positions by electrically connecting and disconnecting the display's common pin to a ground (GND, for a common cathode) or to a positive rail (VCC, for a common anode).
 Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations.

 Here's a typical circuit diagram for the described arrangement (assumes a common cathode display):
 ![Circuit diagram (schematic)](assets/circuit_diagram_(schematic).png)

-Wiring for a common anode display is almost identical, the only difference being that the transistors' emitters should connect to the display's common pins and their collectors should connect to the circuit's positive rail (VCC).
+Wiring for a common-anode display is almost identical, the only difference being that the transistors' emitters should connect to the display's common pins and their collectors should connect to the circuit's positive rail (VCC).

 The wiring in your circuit **may** differ from the schematic provided in this README, and the library will still